Scales lifts 2021 profit, sees higher costs ahead

 "The division continues to take advantage of its diversified geographical and protein supplies, which reduced the impact of Covid-19 on global supply chains," Scales said.

-Logistics' delivered underlying EBITDA of $4.9m, up increase of 17 per cent, despite being impacted by global logistics pressures and increased costs.
+Logistics delivered underlying ebitda of $4.9m, an increase of 17 per cent, despite being impacted by global logistics pressures and increased costs.